Entrepreneurship 101 – Hudson County

 At one time or another, almost everyone has had the idea of starting their own business.
 What separates the successful businesses from the ones that crash and burn is the work done to realistically determine if the business will succeed.
 The excitement that comes with entrepreneurship needs to be tempered by due diligence before you move forward in your venture.

-This free six-week course will help guide you through the early stages of the entrepreneurial process and will give you the tools to provide you with the best chance to turn your business idea into a success.
+This six-week course will help guide you through the early stages of the entrepreneurial process and give you the best chance to turn your business idea into a success.
 (Watch our video to hear what some recent grads had to say about their experiences)

 - Learn whether you have the traits to be a business owner and make your idea work